LPAndersson/SIML/docs/05-beyondLinearity.md

 ## Review questions

+- What parts does a decision tree consist of?
+- What types of decision trees are there?
+- How does recursive binary splitting work?
+- What is tree pruning?
+- What are the steps in bagging?
+- How do random forests improve on bagged decision trees?
+- What is the basic idea behind boosting?
+- What are the pros and cons of tree-based models vs linear models?
+- What are the pros and cons of plain decision trees vs ensemble methods in decision trees?
+- What parts does a neuron consist of?
-4. What is an activation function?
+- What is an activation function?
-5. What is an ReLU?
+- What is a ReLU?
-6. What is the softmax function?
+- What is the softmax function?
-7. What is a layer?
+- What is a layer?
-8. What is gradient descent?
+- What is gradient descent?
-9. What is the trade-off in choosing the learning rate?
-10. What is a mini-batch?
+- What is a mini-batch?
-11. What is an epoch?
+- What is an epoch?
-12. What is backpropagation?
+- What is backpropagation?
-13. How are NNs usually regularized?
+- How are NNs usually regularized?
+- What are some popular neural network architectures?
+- How can transfer learning be used in neural networks?
+- How does early stopping work?